zengbing15/lumos_doc/docs/tutorials/indexer.md

 ### Step 2.
 Start the indexer.

-The following example initializes and starts the RocksDB backed indexer.
 The Indexer URI, for example, http://127.0.0.1:8114 (the default RPC URL), is the <var>listen_address</var> configuration in the `ckb.toml` file of the CKB node.

-Example:
+To initialize and start the RocksDB backed indexer:

 ```typescript
 import { Indexer } from "@ckb-lumos/indexer";